-- FOR the election of each of I. Marie Wadecki and Gregory J. Gluchowski, Jr. as directors (Proposal One); - FOR the ratification of the appointment of Grant Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2023 (Proposal Two); - FOR the adoption of amendments to our certificate of incorporation to eliminate certain supermajority voting requirements (Proposal Three); and - FOR the approval of the stockholder proposal on the declassification of the Board of Directors (Proposal Four).
+- FOR the election of each of Bradley T. Favreau, Gregory J. Gluchowski, Jr., Luis G. Marconi, Barry M. Monheit, and I. Marie Wadecki as directors (Proposal One); - FOR the ratification of the appointment of Grant Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2024 (Proposal Two); and - FOR the approval of the stockholder proposal to adopt simple majority voting requirements (Proposal Three).